Sunkissed Shores and Rich History: A Guide to Retiring in Malta

 Food and Daily Living Expenses

 Grocery prices in Malta are comparable to those in other Mediterranean nations.
 Locally produced EU goods are economical, with reasonably priced essentials like eggs, milk, and bread.
 Imported non-EU goods might be more expensive due to import duties.
 Shopping at local markets and fish markets can help save on grocery bills.
-Dining out is also more affordable than in North America, with typical Maltese lunches costing around USD 12 and bottles of wine priced between USD 4 and USD 12.

 Transportation in Malta is convenient with public buses, ferries, water taxis, and car rentals.
-Buses are reliable and cover almost all areas, with fares ranging from USD 2 during the day to USD 3 at night.
-Car rentals start from as little as USD 16 per day, and ride-sharing services like Bolt and eCabs are also available.
+Buses are reliable and cover almost all areas, with fares ranging from €2.00 (USD 2.20) for a one-way ticket, or €26.00 (USD 28.30) for a monthly pass.
+Car rentals start from as little as €14.5 (USD 16) per day, and ride-sharing services like Bolt and eCabs are also available.

 Health Care Costs in Malta

 The healthcare system in Malta is recognized globally for its quality and affordability.
+Healthcare expenses are lower than in countries like France and Germany.
 Public hospitals and clinics are accessible for EU nationals with the EHIC.
 Non-EU nationals must secure health insurance as per the Maltese residency rules.
-Private medical care is also an option, often resulting in shorter wait times for non-emergency procedures.
+The cost of a private insurance policy is significantly lower than in the US, with plans starting from €25 (USD 26.4) monthly, however, the cost of policies will vary based on factors such as age, health, and deductibles.

 Reflective Waterfront And Buildings In Malta